👉 New to incident management? Check the What Is Incident Management? Beginner’s Guide

 Ccustomer support integrations currently only include Zendesk and Front, with others being available via email or webhook integration.

-Better Uptime covers all the major use cases and doesn’t create any unnecessary obstacles to getting started right away.
+Better Stack covers all the major use cases and doesn’t create any unnecessary obstacles to getting started right away.
 Main benefit is that incident management/on-call, monitoring, and status page can be all managed from a single product.

 2. Opsgenie (15/20)